What is the Course Program of Study (CPOS) requirement?

 Students should replace a course that does not count towards a degree requirement with one that does fall within their degree requirements.
 Students should work with their advisor to ensure they take courses satisfying degree requirements.

-• Minors must either be required for the degree or fulfill an elective to be considered eligible coursework for federal financial aid.
-Furthermore, minor coursework can also be taken in addition to full-time (12 credits) enrollment in a student's program of study.
+Minors must either be required for the degree program or fulfill an open elective, as defined in the Pace Catalog, to be considered eligible coursework for federal financial aid.
+Additionally, minor coursework can also be taken in addition to full-time (12 credits) enrollment in a student's program of study.

 A minor by itself is not a separate degree, certificate, or other recognized educational credential and is therefore not a Title IV-eligible program.
 The declared minor must be the requirement of a larger eligible program for it to be eligible for federal financial aid.